Welcome to the STUART-HAIRSTON CAMP #515

 the history and legacy of these heroes, so future generations can understand the motives that animated the Southern Cause.

-and the oldest hereditary organization for male descendents of Confederate soldiers.
-Organized at Richmond, Virginia in 1896,
+Veterans, and the oldest hereditary organization for male descendents of Confederate soldiers.
+Organized at Richmond, Virginia

-the SCV continues to serve as a historical, patriotic, and non-political organization dedicated to ensuring that a true history
+in 1896, the SCV continues to serve as a historical, patriotic, and non-political organization dedicated to ensuring that

-national, state, and local level.
-In our camp, we take particular interest in the preservation and marking of Confederate
+at the national, state, and local level.
+In our camp, we take particular interest in the preservation and marking of

-soldier's graves and sites of historic significance, period re-enactments, and attendance at regular meetings to discuss the
+Confederate soldier's graves and sites of historic significance, period re-enactments, and attendance at regular meetings

 Membership in the Sons of Confederate Veterans